Services for Individuals with Physical Disabilities and Adults 60+

-The following programs are available to adults 60 and older who are residents of Sedgwick County.
-Contact the Department on Aging at 855-200-2372 for more information about these services.
+The following includes service available for persons with physical disabilities and individuals over 60 who are residents of Sedgwick County.
+Contact the Resource Center at 855-200-2372 for more information about these services.

-Adult Care Connection Program provides information, referrals and care consultation helpline case management services to family caregivers caring for an older adult age 60 and older in Sedgwick County.
+Adult Care Connection Program provides information, referral and care consultation helpline case management services to family caregivers caring for an older adult 60 and over in Sedgwick County.

 This program provides adults age 60 and older and their caregivers an adult day care service that not only provides respite for the caregiver but also activities of daily living, mobility, medication management, nutrition, arts and recreation, community integration, case management services and transportation to and from the facility.

-Health screenings, health education, referrals, and vouchers for prescription medications are made available through this program to low-income individuals who are age 60 and older and residing in Wichita and Sedgwick County.
-Health education and screening services include: routine blood pressure, blood sugar and weight checks; health and nutrition assessments; and health education presentations.
+Health screenings, health education, referrals and vouchers for prescription medications are made available through this program to low income older individuals who are 60 and over and residing in Wichita and Sedgwick County.
+Health education and screening services include: routine blood pressure, blood sugar and weight checks, health and nutrition assessment, and health education presentations.

-This program enables seniors age 60 and older, who are living in poverty, to assist frail individuals age 60 and older, who are vulnerable to losing their independence due to physical or mental disabilities.
-The senior companion will assist with daily activities such as meal preparation, grocery shopping, medication reminders, transportation to medical appointments, attending social activities, companionship, and respite care for the families of clients.
+This program enables seniors 60 years of age and older, who are living in poverty, to assist frail individuals over age 60, who are vulnerable to losing their independence due to physical or mental disabilities.
+The Senior Companion will assist with daily activities such as meal preparation, grocery shopping, medication reminders, transportation to medical appointments, attending social activities, companionship, and respite care for the families of clients.

-Meals on Wheels provides a hot, noon meal five days a week (seven days a week for the most frail) to qualifying people age 60 and older in the Wichita area.
+Meals on Wheels provides a hot, noon meal five days a week (seven days a week for the most frail) to homebound individuals age 60 and older in the Wichita area.

-This Roving Pantry is a grocery shopping and delivery service for homebound seniors age 60 and older.
+This Roving Pantry is a grocery shopping and delivery service for homebound individuals 60 and older.

-Senior employment helps workers age 55 and older find paid employment in business and in-home placements.
-Tailored specifically to older people, it’s a valuable resource for seniors and for employers seeking mature workers and the skills and experiences they bring with them.
+Senior Employment helps workers fifty-five and above find paid employment in business and in-home placements.
+Tailored specifically to older people, it’s a valuable resource for seniors and for employers seeking mature workers and the skills and experience they bring with them.

-This program will provide commodity delivery to eligible adults age 60 and older.
-It will assist those who lack transportation to pick up their own commodities and others who are unable to buy food temporarily or on a permanent basis.
+This program will provide commodity delivery to eligible older adults age 60 and over.
+It will assist those that lack transportation to pick up their own commodities and others who are unable to buy food temporarily or on a permanent basis.